LONDON YOUTH CHOIR

 You don’t need to have any previous experience of singing, or of singing in choirs or groups.
 And if you do sing already, it doesn’t matter what style you sing in, or what music you like to sing: there’s no ‘right’ or ‘wrong’ singer for a choir, and we sing all sorts of music!

 To join London Youth Choir you first need to audition.
 That might sound scary, but we make a big effort to ensure that the experience is friendly and supportive.
-We won’t make bad comments or try to catch you out, we want to see and hear you at your best!
 You’ll need to sing a song to us – in any genre or style, unaccompanied or with an accompaniment or backing track – and we’ll also chat to you about your song and what your musical aspirations are.

 To find out all about auditioning, visit the Join LYC page.